NHL Free Agency 2026 Tracker: Live Signings

 Who is the top UFA forward in 2026?

-Buffalo Sabres winger Alex Tuch is the consensus top remaining UFA forward in the 2026 class.
+Buffalo Sabres winger Alex Tuch was the consensus top forward of the class before Buffalo signed-and-traded him to the Washington Capitals (8 years, $10.5M AAV) on the eve of free agency.
 The 29-year-old Syracuse native has reportedly asked for an AAV of at least $10 million on his next deal.
 He posted 33 goals and 33 assists in the 2025-26 regular season before re-shaping his market in the playoffs.

 Why is the 2026 UFA class so thin?